Natanxp2/docs/content/docs/guide/map_submission/map_porting.md

 If you renamed the map during the [setup](/guide/map_submission/map_porting/#setup), reflections might be broken.
 1. Go to 'Pakfile Explorer' in Lumper
 2. Check if the map has **/materials/maps/<old_map_name>** folder
-3. If it does right click → Rename that folder to the new map name
+3. If it does right click → Rename that folder to the new map name.
+Click **yes** on the pop-up
 ![rename_cubemaps](/images/map_porting/rename_cubemaps.png)

 ## Step 4: Fix Entities